Easy to Make

 - This digital scrapbooking paper is especially designed for this project, with the right number and size of circles to make your life easier.

 - Printing onto normal paper works OK and printing onto card stock works even better.

 Cut out 20 circles of colored paper or card.
 Each circle should be about 1.5 inches diameter.
 Use a circle punch if you have one, otherwise just trace around a big glue stick and cut out with scissors.

-If you're as perfectionist as my husband Tobias then you'll want to make sure that two colors never appear next to each other on the finished ornament.
+If you're a perfectionist then you might want to make sure that two colors never appear next to each other on the finished ornament.
 In that case you'll need to use at least three colors, with 6, 6, and 8 circles of each color.

 Step 2: Make triangle template